 PrEP, or pre-exposure prophylaxis, is a prescription medicine that you take before you come in contact with HIV that will prevent HIV infection.
-There are two medications approved for PrEP: Truvada and Descovy, plus a generic version of Truvada.
+There are a few medications approved for PrEP: Truvada, Descovy, a generic version of Truvada, and an injectable medication named Apretude.
 These medications are highly effective when taken as prescribed, and are very safe and generally well-tolerated by most people.

 Anyone can use PrEP to prevent HIV infection.
 If condoms aren’t or can’t be used during sex, or if using clean syringes is not possible, then taking PrEP is an effective way to help prevent HIV.
 PrEP does not prevent other sexually transmitted infections (STIs) or pregnancy.